Manual: ModelingToolkit Integration

 model = setname!(NonLinModel(f!, h!, Ts, nu, nx, ny; p); u=vu, x=vx, y=vy)

-NonLinModel with a sample time Ts = 0.1 s, RungeKutta solver and:
+NonLinModel with a sample time Ts = 0.1 s:

 We also instantiate a plant model with a 25 % larger friction coefficient $K$:

-NonLinModel with a sample time Ts = 0.1 s, RungeKutta solver and:
+NonLinModel with a sample time Ts = 0.1 s:

 Controller Design

-We can than reproduce the Kalman filter and the controller design of the last section:
+We can than reproduce the Kalman filter and the controller design of the last section by reversing the order of σQ vector, because of the different state realization:

 estim = UnscentedKalmanFilter(model; α, σQ, σR, nint_u, σQint_u)